Pinhio/augmentator/README.md

 Julius Ellermann<br>
 Jan Philipp Zimmer

-This is the installable version of our Augmentation Library.<br>
+This is the installable version of our augmentation library called *augmentator*.<br>
-For the Classification project we used it for please refer to: https://github.com/3LL3RM4NN/image_data_augmentation
+For the classification pipeline we used it for, please refer to: https://github.com/3LL3RM4NN/image_data_augmentation

 ## Description